The Top 10 Must See Waterfalls In Iceland

 Nourished by glacial meltwater from the Vatnajokull icecap and churned to ‘frothy chocolate milk’ by volcanic ash scoured from the interior, Dettifoss is a raw, visceral ground-shaker.
 With care, you can stand at the very brink of the waterfall, confronted by a solid wall of water.

-Falling for Dettifoss: 14-night Fly, Drive & Hike self-drive holiday
+See it for yourself on our: 14-night Fly, Drive & Hike self-drive holiday

 7. Godafoss: Skjalfandafljot River, North Iceland